emmanuelepp/CouponAPI-MinimalAPI/README.md

 How to run

-1 - Configure your appsettings.json with your server credentials.<br>
+1 - Configure your appsettings.json with your server credentials.
 Example: <br>
 Server=YOUR_SERVER; Database=YOUR_DATABASE;TrustServerCertificate=true;Trusted_Connection=True; MultipleActiveResultSets=True;